News | May 8, 2026

 Mr. Chohan has worked in finance and economic consulting since 2021, focusing on preparing expert reports for commercial litigation and international trade and investment disputes across Europe, the Americas, Asia, and Africa.

-He is also a Chartered Business Valuator with the Chartered Institute of Canadian Business Valuators, and is a candidate for the CPA and CFA designations.
+He is a Chartered Professional Accountant (CPA), Chartered Business Valuator with the Canadian Institute of Chartered Business Valuators (CBV), and is a candidate in the CFA program.

 Prior to Secretariat, Mr. Chohan was a Consulting Associate at a global finance and economic consulting firm, where he provided financial expertise in domestic disputes and international arbitration.